-K_D Derivation.
-Because the FIDA data of the S1 spikes to the 1:9 GM3:DPPC vesicles does not have a sigmoidal shape, we estimate the dissociation constants (K_D) by fitting the data with a normalized binding model, according to
+Because the FIDA data of the S1 spikes to the 1:9 GM3:DPPC vesicles does not have a sigmoidal shape, we estimate the dissociation constants $(K_D)$ by fitting the data with the normalized binding model, according to:

-percentage of S1 bound =
+Percentage of S1 bound =

-$$100 \times [lipid]/(K_D + [lipid])$$
+$$100 [Lipid]/(K_D + [Lipid])$$

 (1)

-This model is based on a simple equlibrium between free and lipid-bound S1 and assumes (1) that at higher concentrations there will be a 100% occupancy, and (2) that the dose response curve has a standard slope equal to a Hill slope (or slope factor) of 1.0.
-All data could satisfactorily be fitted to a simple binding isotherm; there was no statistical basis for more complicated models, e.g., to include cooperativity.
+This model assumes (1) that at higher concentrations there will be a 100% occupancy, and (2) that the dose response curve has a standard slope, equal to a Hill slope (or slope factor) of 1.0.
+All data could satisfactorily be fitted to a simple binding isotherm; there was no statistical basis for more complicated models, e.g. to include cooperativity.